Short Sunderland: Origins

-During the early 1930s, there was intense international competition to develop suitable aircraft to operate new long-range intercontinental passenger service between the United Kingdom, the United States, France and Germany.
+During the early 1930s there was intense international competition to develop suitable aircraft to operate new long-range intercontinental passenger service between the United Kingdom, the United States, France and Germany.
 It was recognised that the United Kingdom had no existing equivalent to the new American Sikorsky S-42 flying boats or the German Dornier Do X. Accordingly, in 1934, the British Postmaster General declared that all first-class Royal Mail sent overseas was to travel by air, establishing a subsidy for the development of intercontinental air transport in a fashion similar to the U.S. domestic programme a decade earlier.
 In response, Imperial Airways announced a competition to design and manufacture a fleet of 28 large flying boats, each weighing 18 LT and having a range of 700 mi with a capacity for 24 passengers.
 A corresponding contract was issued to Short Brothers of Rochester for their design, which became the S.23 Empire.

-While the Empire flying boat has often been credited as a predecessor of the Sunderland, according to aviation author Geoffrey Norris, this impression "is not strictly true".
-During November 1933, the British Air Ministry released Specification R.2/33, which called for the development of a next-generation long-range general purpose flying boat, intended to perform ocean reconnaissance missions.
-The specification envisioned an aircraft, either a monoplane or biplane, which would have to have performance equal to the recently delivered Short Sarafand flying boat, along with various other requirements, including the need to be powered by a maximum of four engines and to be much more compact than the Sarafand.

-The release of Specification R.2/33 had been in advance of the publication of the commercial Imperial Airways requirement; by the time that Short received Imperial Airway's priority request, the company had already started planning the design of the prospective military flying boat.
+While the Empire flying boat has often been credited as a predecessor of the Sunderland this impression is not strictly true.
+During November 1933 the British Air Ministry released Specification R.2/33, which called for the development of a next-generation long-range general purpose flying boat, intended to perform ocean reconnaissance missions.
+The specification called for an aircraft, either a monoplane or biplane, which would have a performance equal to the recently constructed Short Sarafand flying boat, but powered by a maximum of four engines and much more compact than the Sarafand.
+Specification R.2/33 was released before the publication of the commercial Imperial Airways requirement; by the time that Short received Imperial Airways' request the company had already started planning the design of the prospective military flying boat.
 After reviewing both sets of requirements, Short decided to prioritise the development of the civil S.23 design but also to work on a response to specification R.2/33.

-Chief Designer Arthur Gouge had originally intended for a COW 37 mm gun to be mounted in the bow of the craft to accompany the single Lewis gun installed in its tail.
-As with the S.23, he made efforts to produce a fuselage that generated the lowest amount of drag possible, while a much longer nose than had been used for the S.23 was ultimately adopted.
+Chief designer Arthur Gouge had originally intended for a COW 37 mm gun to be mounted in the bow of the craft to accompany the single Lewis gun installed in its tail.
+As with the S.23, he aimed to produce a fuselage which generated the lowest amount of drag possible, while a much longer nose than had been used for the S.23 was ultimately adopted.